Lotte Lehmann Recordings

 This is a general page about Lehmann recordings.
-There are specific pages you can check out such as Die Walküre, Der Rosenkavalier, Winterreise, her recordings in English and her light, pop and operetta recordings.
+There are specific pages you can check out, such as Die Walküre, Der Rosenkavalier, Winterreise, her recordings in English and her light, pop and operetta recordings.
 You can also hear Lehmann in comparison with other singers in the same song or aria.
+For a list of the arias and songs that appear on various CDs, check out the CD index (in progress).
+You can also refer to the simple discography or the “illustrated” discography, (also, in progress), where you can find examples of Lehmann’s singing of the various listings, albeit in mp3 format.

 For in-depth reading of critical comment and recording history of the 1933 classic refer to: Der Rosenkavalier Recording I also provide extensive information on her performance and recording of Die Walküre.